amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-We have implemented tests for data, training and modelling.
-For the data we test the size of the data to make sure it has the correct size.
+We have implemented tests for data and code structure.
+For the data we test the shape of the dataloader batch to make sure it has the correct shape.
 We have included a skifif so the data test is skiped of the data folder does not have any data.
-In total we have implemented X tests.
+We also text pep8 and isort corectness of our code.
+In total we implemented 3 tests.

 ### Question 8